 Most Mac users have problems when trying to uninstall Avast Antivirus, Sophos Antivirus, MacKeeper or others.
 Often, even after uninstalling the antivirus software, its files still remain on Mac.
 In this article, we’ll tell you how to properly remove an antivirus software, what problems can be encountered and how to solve them.

-The first and most important thing you should remember is never remove antivirus programs just from the Application folder in the Finder window.
+The first and most important thing you should remember is never to remove antivirus software just from the Application folder in the Finder window.
 It may cause another set of problems:

 - When you try to move the program to Trash, it may cause an error due to the fact that its files may be in use by another application or, most likely, the antivirus system services are still running.
 It is important to first quit the program and close all running processes.

-- Further removal of the antivirus program can be difficult for the reason that in the first stage some necessary files have been deleted.
-Most antivirus programs come with their uninstaller files (except for various apps that do not require installation).
+- Further removal of the antivirus software can be difficult for the reason that in the first stage some necessary files have been deleted.
+Most Mac antivirus come with their uninstaller files (except for various apps that do not require installation).
 So it is impossible to remove the antivirus in this way.

-Here are some quite frequently asked question from users:
+Here are some quite frequently asked questions from users:

-- I want to install a new antivirus but cannot remove the old one.
+- I want to install a new antivirus software but cannot remove the old one.

-The reason for this issue is that almost any anti-virus program penetrates the operating system very deeply during installation, and it is not always easy to find its service files even if you remove Application support files from the Library.
-It is very important to remove all leftovers of removed antiviruses that were used before.
+The reason for this issue is that almost any antivirus software penetrates the operating system very deeply during installation, and it is not always easy to find its service files even if you remove Application support files from the Library.
+It is very important to remove all leftovers of removed Antivirus for Mac that were used before.